Ralph Wallace Burton: Professional career

-Despite his successful art career, Burton often had to juggle full- and part-time work to support his family.
+During his art career, Burton often had to juggle full- and part-time work to support his family.
 As one biographical sketch recounts, "Ralph began using his art as a bartering tool to acquire food, fuel, make car repairs -- everything necessary for survival."
 He also occasionally took on commissions for calendars and Christmas cards.
 During World War II, Burton enlisted in the RCAF and worked in Ottawa as an administrative war art officer.

 Works

 Burton is often referred to as a plein air artist whose body of work focuses largely on natural Canadian landscapes in formidable climates.
-Yet he was a prolific painter who also enjoyed rendering city scapes and capturing the play of colour, form and light of exterior structures.
+However, he was a prolific painter who also enjoyed rendering cityscapes and capturing the play of colour, form and light of exterior structures.
 The most widely viewed of his paintings today are from his Lebreton Flats series.

 Lebreton Flats was once a working-class neighbourhood in Ottawa's west end that saw its land expropriated in the 1960s by the Federal government and slated for demolition and urban renewal.
 The area was deemed slum land that needed to be cleared, but Burton saw the area as a vibrant and hard-working neighbourhood.
 As one art historian put it, "Working just ahead of the demolition crews, Ralph Burton produced a series of small oil sketches that document the final months of Lebreton Flats...[and he] rendered these architectural portraits with powerful observation."
-The author also notes that while Burton's artistic style is generally described as "free" and "abbreviated," he was nevertheless "a meticulous recorder of architectural detail."
+They also noted that while Burton's artistic style is generally described as "free" and "abbreviated," he was nevertheless "a meticulous recorder of architectural detail."

 Several of Burton's works are available for public viewing in small galleries across the country.
 The Ottawa Art Gallery houses his Bennett Lake, Ontario near Perth (1975, oil on plywood); Sun Drawing Water (1977, oil on plywood); Reflection on the Road, Richmond, Ontario (1970, oil on panel) and AYJ Snoozing With Paper in Hand in Hotel Room, Calabogie ON 1960 (oil on plywood).
 Rolling Hills is on display at the Tom Thomson Memorial Art Gallery, a bequest of A.Y.
 Jackson; The Dawson City Museum and Historical Society houses his Old Yukon Hotel and Anglican Church, Dawson City, YT (1964).
 The Canadian Embassy in Washington also has some of his art work on display.

 Other of his many works reside in personal collections or are housed in the City of Ottawa's archives.